 For one, our standard requires child restraints to be installed with a seatbelt or LATCH.
 The Multimac is installed with bolts and straps, plus legs that extend to the floor.
 It would fail U.S. testing by virtue of not being able to be installed on our test sled (that has no floor) and therefore we don’t know how it would fare in terms of meeting injury criteria.

 Now let’s talk about cost for a moment.
-A four-seater Multimac with two rear-facing seats is about £2,000.
+A four-seater Multimac with two rear-facing seats is about £2,500.
 (That doesn’t include the other accessories you might need, but it’s a starting point.)
-That translates to about $2,500, which is a big chunk of change to drop on a car seat.
-On the other hand, that’s slightly less shocking when you consider you’re buying four car seats, and it’s probably a lot less expensive than upgrading to bigger car.
+That translates to about $3,275 US dollars, which is a big chunk of change to drop on car seats.
+On the other hand, if you are someone living in the UK, that’s still a lot less expensive than upgrading to a bigger vehicle.
 So you have to keep it in perspective.
-(Of course, that doesn’t take into consideration the likely astronomical cost to ship it to the United States…plus the fact that it’s illegal to use here.)

-And if you’re in the UK, have fun with your new seat!
+And if you’re in the UK, have fun with your Multimac!